FTDS-assignment-bay/p2-final-project-ftds-043-rmt-group-002/README.md

 ---
 ## 💡Project Overview

-**Wangi is a machine learning-based application designed to help users discover perfumes that best match their personal preferences.** By leveraging Natural Language Processing (NLP) to interpret both product descriptions and real user reviews, Wangi provides accurate and personalized perfume recommendations, especially for online shoppers who cannot sample scents directly.
+**Wangi is an AI-powered perfume recommendation app that helps users discover fragrances based on real customer reviews.** Using natural language understanding, Wangi matches your scent preferences like “sweet floral for daily use”  with the most suitable perfumes that available to purchase in Indonesia.

+Wangi makes perfume discovery easier for everyone from curious shoppers to beauty brands wanting smarter insights.

 ---